hjklearn/MambaRSDD/README.md

 ## 📰1 News
 - 🚩[2025/01/02] 🎉🎉Please keep the updates coming！！！
-- 🚩The specific model structure schemes will be made publicly available once the article has been accepted.
+- 🚩[2025/01/02] 🎉🎉The specific model structure schemes will be made publicly available once the article has been accepted.
 Stay tuned for updates!

 ## 2 Our environment
 Ubuntu LTS 20.04.1 + CUDA 11.8 + Python 3.10 + PyTorch 2.0.0